iAMB-RWTH-Aachen/PAModelpy/PAMpy/README.md

 - **PAMValidator**: Functions to validate the model predictions with physiology data and giving a graphical overview.
 The script uses data for E.coli (found in `./Data/Ecoli_physiology`) by default.

 ## Dependencies
+Dependencies for the scripts in this repository, not included in the PAModelpy package:
+- `PAModelpy`
+- `plotly`
+- `matplotlib`
+- `scipy`
+- `time`
+- `resource`
+- `PIL`

+All dependencies can be installed in one go by downloading this repository and running:

+`python setup.py install`

+from the `PAMpy` directory

 The dependencies of the PAModelpy package can be found in `src/pyproject.toml`

 ## License